microsoft/qsharp/katas/content/complex_arithmetic/index.md

 A complex number of the format $r \cdot e^{i\theta}$ will be represented by a point which is $r$ units away from the origin, in the direction specified by the angle $\theta$.
 Sometimes $\theta$ will be referred to as the number's **argument** or **phase**.

-> In Q#, complex numbers in polar form are represented as user-defined struct type `ComplexPolar` from the `Microsoft.Quantum.Math` namespace.
+> In Q#, complex numbers in polar form are represented as user-defined struct type `ComplexPolar` from the `Std.Math` namespace.
 >
 > Given a complex number $x = r \cdot e^{i\theta}$, you can access its magnitude and phase using their names: `let r = x.Magnitude;` and `let theta = x.Argument;`.
 >